-George Trueman was born on January 30, 1872 in Point de Bute, New Brunswick.
+George Trueman was born on Jan.
+30, 1872 in Point de Bute, NB.
 He attended the Provincial Normal School in Fredericton in 1891 and then taught before entering Mount Allison in 1893.
 For a variety of reasons, Trueman did not graduate until 1902, with a BA.
 He then went to Europe where he studied the science of teaching at the University of Berlin and the University of Heidelburg.
 Returning to Sackville, Trueman accepted a teaching position at the Mount Allison Academy.
 While teaching, he completed an MA degree, which he received from Mount Allison in 1904.
 He next taught at and then became the Principal of Stanstead College in Quebec where he remained until 1920.
 Through a leave of absence he was able to attend Columbia University and was awarded a PhD in 1919.
-After a term as the assistant secretary in the Education office of the Methodist Church of Canada, from 1920 – 1923, Trueman accepted the position as President of Mount Allison University.
+After a term as the assistant secretary in the Education Office of the Methodist Church of Canada, from 1920–23, Trueman accepted the position as President of Mount Allison University.
 He was the first President to hold a doctorate.
 Trueman served for 23 years, until 1945.
 After his retirement, he served on the Board of Regents and on Sackville Town Council.
-He was elected Mayor in January 1949, but his term was of short duration because he suffered a stroke and died on February 18, 1949.
+He was elected Mayor in January 1949, but his term was of short duration because he suffered a stroke and died on Feb.
+18, 1949.

 William Thomas Ross Flemington

-Ross Flemington was born in Newfoundland on October 11, 1897.
+Ross Flemington was born in Newfoundland on Oct.
+11, 1897.
 He attended the Provincial Normal College and graduated in 1916.
 He immediately enlisted in the Army and was sent overseas.
 Upon returning, he entered Mount Allison University and graduated with a BA in 1922 and a MA in 1923.
-In 1924 he accepted the position of vice-Principal of the Mount Allison Academy and held it while studying in the Theological School from which he graduated in 1926.
+In 1924 he accepted the position of vice-principal of the Mount Allison Academy and held it while studying in the Theological School from which he graduated in 1926.
 Next, Flemington took post-graduate work at Columbia and the Ontario College of Education and received a Bachelor of Pedagogy in 1930.
 That same year he became Principal of the Mount Allison Academy.
 When World War II broke out, Flemington enlisted and ultimately became the Chief Protestant Chaplain Overseas.
 Flemington returned to Mount Allison to accept the position of President in 1945.
 He served in that capacity for 17 years, until 1962 when he became Director of Education in the federal External Aid office.
 Upon retirement from that position, Flemington became New Brunswick’s first Ombudsman, 1967 to 1971.
 He received an Order of the British Empire in 1944 and was made Companion of the Order of Canada in the late 1960s.
-Flemington died at his home in Port Elgin, New Brunswick on July 10, 1971.
+Flemington died at his home in Port Elgin, NB on July 10, 1971.